OpenTails/tail_app/README.md

 ```

 > [!TIP]
-> Once this command is run, you need to add the following to [styles.xml](android/app/src/main/res/values/styles.xml) to have transparent status and navigation bars on the splash screen on android.
+> Once this command is run, you may need to add the following to [styles.xml](android/app/src/main/res/values/styles.xml) to have transparent status and navigation bars on the splash screen on android.
 >
 > ```xml
 > <item name="android:windowTranslucentNavigation">true</item>